 *This course has limited enrollment.
 Apply early to guarantee your spot.

 Application Deadline »

-Planning Experiments, Doing Experiments, and Analyzing Experimental Data
+Planning Experiments, Conducting Experiments, and Analyzing Experimental Data

-This one-week program is planned for persons interested in the design, conduct and analysis of experiments in the physical, chemical, biological, medical, social, psychological, economic, engineering or industrial sciences.
+This program is planned for those interested in the design, conduct, and analysis of experiments in the physical, chemical, biological, medical, social, psychological, economic, engineering, or industrial sciences.
 The course will examine how to design experiments, carry them out, and analyze the data they yield.

 Various designs are discussed and their respective differences, advantages, and disadvantages are noted.
 In particular, factorial and fractional factorial designs are discussed in greater detail.
 These are designs in which two or more factors are varied simultaneously; the experimenter wishes to study not only the effect of each factor, but also how the effect of one factor changes as the levels of other factors change.
 The latter is generally referred to as an interaction effect among factors.